Russian-Tatar united keyboard layout

 What is it for?

 Many Tatars use Russian language as the primary language of communication, so they have Russian keyboard layout on their devices.
 Classic Tatar layout does have all the Russian letters in it which in theory allows you to use it as a universal layout for both languages.
-But the layout is different from Russian one — it was made for comfort typing in Tatar so the Russian letters that are rarely used in Tatar language (ё, ж, ц, щ, ъ, ь) are set as an alternative symbols (you need to press rAlt for using them).
+But the layout is different from Russian one — it was made for comfort typing in Tatar so the Russian letters that are rarely used in Tatar language (ё, ж, ц, щ, ъ, ь) are set as an alternative symbols (you need to press alt gr for using them).
 This makes writing in Russian inconvenient, so many people refuse to use the classic Tatar layout.

 Tatar (the classic one)